DoctorKhan/The-Human-Experiment-Book/src/40_crash_survivors/01_sky_fell.md

 ## The Programming Success

 The ideological software was so successful that it became invisible.
 Humans began to see these programmed beliefs not as imposed stories but as natural truths about reality.
 The software became the lens through which all experience was interpreted.
 This is the central drama of the Cosmic Game played out in our daily lives.
-Our soul, carrying the genetic memory of the **Tree of Life** and its nurturing **Family Protocol**, is forced to operate within the lifeless, mechanical constraints of the **Engine Protocol**.
+Our soul, carrying the genetic memory of the **Tree of Life** and its nurturing **Kin Protocol**, is forced to operate within the lifeless, mechanical constraints of the **Machine Protocol**.
 Every moment of alienation is the pain of this cosmic schism.

 **The Reges** had achieved something unprecedented: they had made their control system self-sustaining.
 Humans would now police themselves, suppress their own consciousness technologies, and maintain the extraction economy without constant supervision.